 Capital projects can be made more resilient, or future-proofed, against emerging sustainability risks: Many of the world's natural resources on which business and society depend are being depleted at an alarming rate.
 Climate change, water scarcity and resource depletion are already having significant impacts on businesses.
 Incorporating sustainability issues into capital investment appraisal can future-proof long-lived capital assets against these trends.

 This can help to avoid locking in features that could otherwise put your assets at a competitive disadvantage in the future operating environment.

-The costs of inaction are potentially

-material: Many of the measures for mitigating emerging sustainability risks are of marginal cost when compared with the potential material costs they help companies to avoid.
-Planning sustainability into capital projects upfront, frequently proves cost-effective overall - and, with significant value at risk, it is likely that you cannot afford not to.
+The costs of inaction are potentially material: Many of the measures for mitigating emerging sustainability risks are of marginal cost when compared with the potential material costs they help companies to avoid.
+Planning sustainability into capital projects upfront, frequently proves cost-effective overall - and, with significant value at risk.